datakaveri/forest-stack-developer-docs/docs/registration/join_organization.md

 sidebar_position: 5
 ---

 To publish Datasets, Models or Use cases on Forest Stack, users must Join a Data Provider Entity.
-By affiliating with an approved Data Provider Entity—such as a government department, startup, research institute or private enterprise—users can gain the publisher role and associated permissions to upload and manage assets under that Data Provider Entity’s governance.
+By affiliating with an approved Data Provider Entity—such as a government department, startup, research institute or private enterprise—users can gain the provider role and associated permissions to upload and manage assets under that Data Provider Entity’s governance.
 This ensures accountability for all published content.
-Following are the steps to join an already registered Data Provider Entity on the platform.

 Following are the steps to join an already registered organisation on the platform.

-**Step 1:** Click on the **Join a Data Provider Entity** button on your dashboard.
+**Step 1:** Click on **Want to become a Data Provider?** Option from the dashboard.
 ![Accessing Join Data Provider Entity Option from the dashboard](images/access_join_organisation.png)
 *Accessing Join Data Provider Entity Option from the dashboard*

-**Step 2:** You’ll be redirected to the **Join Your Data Provider Entity** form.
+**Step 2:** You’ll be redirected to the **Want to become a Data Provider?** form.

 [//]: # (![Join Data Provider Entity Form]&#40;images/join_organisation.png&#41;  )
 IMAGE TO BE UPLOADED